brsm1702/zabbix-promise/README.md

 # Zabbix API with ES6 Promise

 This is a promise-based javascript library for Zabbix API.
 This library works as a single js file in web browser.
 There is no dependency to other libraries such as jquery or node modules.
+You can load one of the js files below depending on your environment.

+- **zabbix-promise-es6.js**: ES6 class version for pure ES6 environment like babel
+- **zabbix-promise.js**: Babel-compiled version for Chrome, Firefox and Edge

 ## Installation